Skip to Content

 They include:

 • BOTOX® — Works by relaxing the overactive bladder muscles, increasing to bladder’s ability to store urine and reducing urinary incontinence.
 The Botox injection goes directly into the bladder muscle in a procedure done under local anesthesia in a doctor’s office.
-A small camera enables the urogynecologist to visualize the bladder for placement of the injection.
+A small camera enables the urogynecologist or urologist to visualize the bladder for placement of the injection.

 • InterStim® — A small, surgically implanted device that's programmed to provide mild electrical stimulation to your sacral nerves at the base of your tailbone.
 The sacral nerves are responsible for sending messages to your brain related to bladder and urinary function.
 Electrical stimulation helps improve communication between the brain and the sacral nerves so your bladder and pelvic floor muscles can function properly.

-Stress incontinence treatments
+Stress incontinence

 Physical therapy for stress incontinence